Multi-factor authentication for your Office 365 dev/test environment

 In the left navigation, click Users > Active users.

-In the Active users pane, click More > Setup Azure multi-factor auth.
+In the Active users pane, click More > Multi-factor authentication setup.

-In the list, click the User 2 account.
+In the list, select the User 2 account.

 In the User 2 section, under Quick steps, click Enable.